toitware/ide-tools/vscode/README.md

 ### toitlang.org
-The open source version of Toit provides syntax highlighting and the language server (providing completions, diagnostics, ...).
-The easiest way to set it up is to download the [Jaguar](https://github.com/toitlang/jaguar) development support and put `jag` or `jag.exe` in your path.
+The open source version of Toit provides syntax highlighting and the language server and the language server with completions, diagnostics, etc. The easiest way to set it up is to download the [Jaguar](https://github.com/toitlang/jaguar) development support and put `jag` or `jag.exe` in your path.
 Jaguar bundles the Toit SDK, but if you'd rather build that yourself, you can follow these steps: